 Kings of Indigo are a Dutch brand making long-lasting, fairtrade jeans, and other clothing for men and women with a high percentage of sustainable fabrics.
 They are members of the Fair Wear Foundation and BSCI and they state that their products are made from materials consisting of (at least) 90% sustainable fibres such as organic cotton, recycled cotton, recycled wool, organic wool, TENCEL®, MODAL ®,hemp and linen.
 They use laser and ice blast for abrasion, rather than water, ozone for a washed effect and eco chemicals instead of chemical sprays.
 As water waste is huge in denim production, all of the water used in their laundries is intensively cleaned and recycled where possible.
 All of their paper tags and packaging are made from recycled paper and they use recycled boxes for shipping their bulk goods.
 The company also repairs and recycles garments.

-Kuyichi make garments from GOTS certified organic cotton, recycled cotton and recycled polyester.
+Kuyichi in the Netherlands make garments from GOTS certified organic cotton, recycled cotton and recycled polyester.
 Kuyichi has joined Fair Wear Foundation (FWF), an independent, non-profit organisation dedicated to improving labour conditions for garment workers around the world.

 Two Thirds is a Spanish brand offering clothing from men and women, some of which are made from organic or recycled fabric.
 Their buttons are made from vegetable ivory (corozo), their zippers come from a company that only manufactures in Europe (YKK) and the padding in their jackets is raw cotton and therefore 100% biodegradable.
 They also avoid using leather on their clothing and have vegan backpacks made from canvas.